matheusvclls/data-streaming-aws/README.md

 Execute the Glue jobs manually or set up triggers:
 - `gluejob-raw-orders`: Processes raw data from landing zone
-- `gluejob-processed-orders`: Performs additional transformations
+- `gluejob-processed-orders`: Performs incremental transformations on processed data
+- `gluejob-processed-orders-initial-load`: Performs initial bulk load from raw to processed zone with deduplication (run once to bootstrap the processed table)

 ## Configuration